Getting Your COVID-19 Vaccine

 The Pfizer and Moderna COVID-19 vaccines are mRNA vaccines, which work by giving instructions (mRNA) to your immune cells.
 The vaccine tells the cells to make a harmless protein called a spike protein, which mimics the protein that is found on the surface of the COVID-19 virus.
 Your immune system then recognizes the protein doesn’t belong in your body and will make antibodies to get rid of it.
 Through this process, the mRNA vaccine teaches your body to fight off any future COVID-19 infections.

-mRNA vaccines can’t give you the COVID-19 virus.
-They also do not affect or alter your DNA in any way.
+mRNA vaccines don’t affect or alter your DNA in any way.
+They also can’t give you the COVID-19 virus.
 Instead, the vaccines work with your body’s natural defense system to safely build up protection against the COVID-19 virus.

 The Janssen (Johnson & Johnson) COVID-19 vaccine is a viral vector vaccine.
 It uses a modified version of a different virus as a vector, or carrier, to deliver instructions to cells.
 These instructions tell your cells to make a spike protein similar to the protein found on the surface of the COVID-19 virus.
 Your immune system will then recognize these proteins and make antibodies against them.
 These antibodies will know to target the COVID-19 virus if you are exposed in the future.